THE PARKING AUTHORITY OF THE CITY OF CAMDEN

 shall not be changed without cause, and after meeting with the affected employees and

-the Union at least one (1) week in advance.
+the Union at least two (2) weeks in advance.
 Employees' schedules shall not be changed to avoid the payment of overtime.

 D. Any employee called into work on their regular day off or called back to work shall be given a minimum guarantee of four (4) hours at the contract rate.